 The Guidelines document covers the end-to-end workflow for constructing a real-time linear service comprised of live and/or pre-recorded content – aka “glass to glass” – and delivering it from production to the consumer.
 Separate sections are dedicated to each step in the chain, and each section includes compression technologies, metadata carriage options, sample bitrate ranges, audio, captions/subtitles, etc. Consideration is given to content manipulation that may occur at each point in the chain, such as ad insertion, graphic overlay, “squeeze & tease” and similar operations.
 Tables describing bitrate ranges and key parameters as well as flow diagrams are provided for each step, including a sample bitrates for ABR services.

 Security requirements are evolving and solutions need to stay ahead of piracy techniques.
-The Guidelines document contains recommendations for a secure system in 2016, including key size and encryption technologies.
+The Guidelines document contains recommendations for a secure system in 2016, including watermarking, key size and encryption technologies.